spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 During the SPIN workshop, you will stay at the [Ceveo Village de Vacances Carcans](https://www.ceveo.com/en/village/holiday-village-of-carcans).
 The prices for the freshly renovated rooms are as follows:
 {: style="text-align: justify;"}

-- Single room: NN &euro; per person, per day.
+- Single room: 459 &euro; per person for the whole stay.
-- Double room: NN &euro; per person, per day.
+- Shared double room: 394 &euro; per person for the whole stay.
-- Double room for single person: NN &euro; per person, per day.

-Accommodation is full-board, so including breakfast, lunch and dinner, and will have to be payed together with the registration fee.
+Accommodation is full-board, so including breakfast, lunch and dinner, and will have to be payed together with the registration fee, before the workshop.
 Rooms will be assigned by us after registration.
 {: style="text-align: justify;"}

 ## Registration

-The registration fee will be determined when pre-registration is complete, but will be less than NNN&euro; per participant for the whole meeting.
+The registration fee will be determined when pre-registration is complete, but it will be around 150 &euro;, likely less, and in no case more than 200 &euro;, per participant for the whole meeting.
 The registration fees can be payed via credit card, via a secure online payment system.
 After registration, you will receive an email with payment information.
 {: style="text-align: justify;"}

+__Would you like to attend the workshop?__
-Pre-registration information will be distributed by email to the SPIN-info mailing list.
-If you are interested, please subscribe [here](https://mailman.rrz.uni-hamburg.de/mailman/listinfo/spin-info).
+Pre-registration information will be distributed by email to the SPIN-info mailing around mid-february.
+If you are interested, please subscribe to the mailing list [here](https://mailman.rrz.uni-hamburg.de/mailman/listinfo/spin-info).
 {: style="text-align: justify;"}

 ## Covid regulations